 Pauline Verbeek-Cowart, a native of the Netherlands, received her B.F.A. degree (1982) in fine art from the Maryland Institute and her M.F.A. degree in textile design from the University of Kansas (1995).
 After teaching at KU, she joined the faculty of the Kansas City Art Institute, where she has been developing the area of constructed textiles since 1997.
 She was on the board of the Surface Design Association and coordinated two (2000 and 2003) textile conferences, which took place on the campus of the Kansas City Art Institute.
 She is one of the leaders in the use of new technologies in hand-weaving and is actively researching Jacquard applications using industrial looms in The Netherlands and the US.

 Most of her weavings span several feet in both directions and comment on the nature of woven surfaces.
 Through structure, material, image and/or surface treatments, she demonstrates that weaving is unique in building an image.
 Her industrially woven work crosses boundaries between Fine Art and applied textiles and is directed toward structurally textured fabrics for apparel as well as home-furnishings.
-Her work has been exhibited extensively in both national and international venues including France, Germany, Japan and Korea.
+Her work has been exhibited extensively in both national and international venues including France, Germany, Japan, Korea, Australia and Austria.

-Kim Eichler-Messmer received her M.F.A. in textiles from the University of Kansas in 2007 and her B.F.A. in drawing and printmaking from...Read More
+Kim Eichler-Messmer received her M.F.A. in textiles from the University of Kansas in 2007 and her B.F.A. in drawing, painting and...Read More

 Maegan Stracy’s work is primarily informed by contemporary fashion, art history and textile traditions.
 Her most recent...Read More